 Violators of this policy may be subject to disciplinary action, which may include referral to an appropriate rehabilitation program, the Employee Assistance program, suspension, demotion, expulsion or dismissal; and may also be subject to criminal sanctions, including fines, jail or prison sentences.
-The Director of Student Discipline and Student Life will handle student disciplinary action; the Vice President of Human Resources will be responsible for employee disciplinary action; and the Director of Business Support Services will work with the LBPD City College Section for criminal prosecution.
+The Director of Student Conduct and Student Life will handle student disciplinary action; the Associate Vice President of Human Resources will be responsible for employee disciplinary action; and the Director of Risk Management & Campus Safety will work with the LBPD City College Section on criminal prosecution.

-Assistance for substance abuse may be obtained from one of the following sources:
+Assistance for substance abuse may be obtained from one of the following sources: Student Health Centers, for confidential counseling and referral to local agencies

-- Student Health Centers, for confidential counseling and referral to local agencies - Alcoholics Anonymous, Harbor Area Central Office, 562-989-7697 - National Drug Hotline, 1-800-662-HELP - Al-Anon/Alateen Family Group Headquarters, 1-800-356-9996 - Narc-Anon Family Group Headquarters, 1-310-534-8188
+- Alcoholics Anonymous, Harbor Area Central Office, 562-989-7697 - Substance Abuse & Mental Health Services Administration, 1-800-662-HELP - Al-Anon Family Group Headquarters, 1-888-4AL-ANON - Nar-Anon Family Groups, 1-310-534- 8188

-ND RESPONSE PROGRAMS AND SEX OFFENSE PROCEDURES
+SEXUAL VIOLENCE PREVENTION AND RESPONSE PROGRAMS AND SEX OFFENSE PROCEDURES